scalabli/quo/docs/commands.rst

 That's a lot in one go, so let's go through it step by step.

 1. The first thing is to make a :func:`group` that is chainable.
-In addition to that we also instruct Click to invoke even if no subcommand is defined.
+In addition to that we also instruct quo to invoke even if no subcommand is defined.
 If this would not be done, then invoking an empty pipeline would produce the help page instead of running the result callbacks.